majarall/Kafka-Energy-Data-Stream/README.md

 # api_energydataservice.dk

-# Power System Data Processing System
+# Event Based Data Processing System

 This is a data processing system that fetches power system data from an external API, performs data filtering, conversion, and aggregation, and then publishes the processed data to a Kafka broker for further consumption or analysis.